 Experts are arguing about how effective these drugs are.
 Some claim that they have a 80–95% likelihood of cure, but the true figure may be lower – probably 25–40% for itraconazole and 35–50% for terbinafine (Archives of Dermatology 1998;134:1551–1554).

 Like any drug, these medications can have unwanted side effects.
 There have been rare cases of severe reactions, and each of these drugs can affect the liver.
+The main side effects are headaches, itching, loss of taste, and diarrhoea.
 You should not take itraconazole if you are taking erythromycin (an antibiotic), or if you are taking calcium-channel blocking drugs (for angina or blood pressure).
 Also, itraconazole may weaken the force of the heart’s contractions, so you should not take it if you have a heart problem.

 If the medication has not worked after taking it for the correct length of time, your doctor will consider other possible causes, such as psoriasis or another skin condition called lichen planus, or that your footwear is continuing to damage your toes.